OTTOREIKU/EMBER-Testing-Grounds/README.md

 A browser tabletop for learning **EMBER Obsidian Protocol**.

-I bought into this game well before my boxes were due to arrive, and I learn by doing rather than by reading, so I built the thing I wanted: a board I could push mechs around on, with the rules close enough to hand that I could stop flipping through the PDF every thirty seconds.
+I learn by doing rather than by reading, so I built a board I could push mechs around on, with the rules close enough to hand that I could stop flipping through the PDF every thirty seconds.
 It runs entirely in your browser, needs no install and no account, and keeps everything in local storage.